kthpanor/echem/_sources/docs/gradients.md

+(sec:gradients)=
 # Gradients
-To add: general aspects about gradients and Hessians, numerical vs. analytical, related properties.
+%To add: general aspects about gradients and Hessians, numerical vs. analytical, related properties.

 In order to perform a geometry optimization and find a minimum energy structure or a transition state, one needs to calculate the derivative of the energy $E$ with respect to the **nuclear coordinates**.